ajaymkaushik/LiferayObjectGraphs/README.md

 # 3 Examples of creating graphs in fragments by using data from objects in Liferay 7.4

 The example HTML, CSS and JS code shows how you can use API calls to get data from Liferay Objects, and then use the data to create 3 different types of charts using Fusioncharts.
-(Tip - for ease of use import the .zip files as fragments in your Liferay 7.4 instance)
 1. Combination Charts - Bargraph and line graph in the same chart
   ![image](https://user-images.githubusercontent.com/89102588/209901902-7011b0f8-e1be-4059-8036-b5889074ca1c.png)